darinmma/NotReallyFootball/readme.md

 ##Installation Instructions
 1. Click on [this link](https://github.com/darinmma/NotReallyFootball) which will navigate to my Github repository.

 2. In the top right corner you will see a green button that reads "Clone or download."
 Click on "Download ZIP."
-For your convenience I have attach a direct link [here](https://github.com/darinmma/NotReallyFootball/archive/master.zip).
+For your convenience I have attached a direct link [here](https://github.com/darinmma/NotReallyFootball/archive/master.zip).

 3. Run the downloaded zip file and navigate to the resulting folder in Terminal.
 If you downloaded the file to your "Download" folder, the terminal command will most likely be 'cd Downloads/NotReallyFootball-master/'.

-Run the following commands in Terminal:
+4. Run the following commands in Terminal:
     1. bundle install (installs gems)
     2. rake db:create (creates database)
     3. rake db:migrate (creates all models)
     4. rake db:seed (data for creating database entries)
     5. rails s (launches server)

-4. Open Chrome and navigate to 'localhost:3000' which will take you to the login portal for the site.
-For your convenience you can also click [here](localhost:3000).
+5. Open Chrome and navigate to 'localhost:3000' which will take you to the login portal for the site.

 ##User Stories